iovaneale/com-liferay-commerce-www/src/pages/docs/shipments/index.md

 ---
-title: "Attributes"
+title: "Shipments"
 description: "Attributes are the bricks of the product catalog wall, the rings of the commerce chain.
 Adding specific properties to the product, means to makeup the product."
 layout: "guide"
-icon: "tag"
+glyphicon: "send"
+iconsize: "12"
-weight: 3
+weight: 10
 ---

 ###### {$page.description}